We are pleased to announce our Branch Pub of the Year for 2016

 Help CAMRA in Ashford, Folkestone & Romney Marsh

 CAMRA members can help us or any branch by entering beer scores via WhatPub.
-If you enter beer scores for pubs that you visit, the information will get fed back to the relevant branch and will be used to help decide which pubs go in the Good Beer Guide, the menu on the left contains a link to Beer Scoring where you can see more information.
+If you enter beer scores for pubs that you visit, the information will get fed back to the relevant branch and will be used to help decide which pubs go in the Good Beer Guide, the menu above contains a link to Beer Scoring where you can see more information.
 Please note that only CAMRA members can submit scores on WhatPub so if you are not a member why not join us and start scoring.

 What is CAMRA?